cffpods/bigspring-hugo-startup-theme/exampleSite/content/english/laidback/_index.md

 ---
+title: 'Clash of Clans: Laid-Back Clans'
+subtitle: ''
+description: We like to make war fun.
 draft: false
+---

 {{< clan "💀 Dark Sector: Adults 18+, TH11+" >}} At Dark Sector we are chill, fun, and friendly!
 We offer casual, YOLO wars. {{</ clan >}}